joshfrench/om-wiki-fork/Tutorial.md

 These are all helpers for our soon to be written `editable` component. `editable` takes a JavaScript string and presents it while also making it editable.
-In order for this to work the JavaScript string need to support the cursor interface.
+In order for this to work the JavaScript string need to support the Om cursor interface.
 We don't need to implement this ourselves but we do need make sure that JavaScript strings implement `ICloneable` so that Om can do the hard work for you.